How To Get PR In UK After Study

 • Immigration Routes: This visa category is for people who want to live permanently and work in the UK.

-• Temporary Routes: This category has visas for people who want to stay in the UK for a certain period for a particular reason.
-For example, study, work, or business.
+• Temporary Routes: This category has visas for people who want to stay in the UK for a certain period for a particular reason, such as study, work, or business.

 • Family Visas: This visa category is for people who have their families living in the UK and want to join them.